LectureScribe Logo

 Can I transcribe a recorded lecture for free?

-What's the most accurate free transcription tool?
+What's the most accurate transcription tool for students?

 Do I need to pay for lecture transcription?